Meglos: Plot

-The Prion star system contains two habitable planets which have supported civilisations: Zolfa-Thura, a desert world devoid seemingly of life structures bar five giant screens; and Tigella, a jungle world inhabited by the humanoid, white haired Tigellans.
-The structure of Tigellan society is based on two castes: the scientific Savants, led by the earnest Deedrix, and the religiously fanatical Deons, led by Lexa.
-The latter worship the Dodecahedron, a mysterious twelve-sided crystal which they see as a gift from the god Ti.
-The Savants, however, have utilised its power as an energy source for their entire civilisation.
-The planet’s leader, Zastor, mediates between the two factions, whose tensions have grown greater as the energy source has begun to fluctuate.
-When Zastor’s old friend the Doctor gets in touch, the weary leader invites him back to Tigella to investigate and help.
-When the Fourth Doctor, Romana, and K9 try to land the TARDIS on Tigella they are trapped in a time loop (which they call a chronic hysteresis), causing them to repeat a small "pocket of time" over and over again.
+The Prion star system contains two habitable planets: Zolfa-Thura, a desert world devoid seemingly of life; and Tigella, a jungle world inhabited by the humanoid Tigellans.
+Tigellan society is based on two castes: the scientific Savants, led by Deedrix, and the religious Deons, led by Lexa.
+The latter worship the Dodecahedron, a crystal they see as a gift from the god Ti.
+The Savants have utilised its power as an energy source for their civilisation.
+The planet’s leader, Zastor, mediates between the two factions, whose tensions have grown as the energy source has begun to fluctuate.
+Zastor invites his old friend, the Doctor, to Tigella to help.
+When the Fourth Doctor, Romana, and K9 try to land the TARDIS, they are trapped in a time loop, causing them to repeat a small pocket of time.

 The culprit is Meglos, the last Zolfa-Thuran, a cactus creature who has remained hidden below the planet's surface in a secret structure.
-He has summoned a band of space pirates called Gaztaks to help him steal the Dodecahedron back from Tigella, as it is a Zolfa-Thuran energy source of immense power.
-Meglos uses an Earthling captured for him by the Gaztaks to occupy and take on humanoid form: and the humanoid form he chooses is the Doctor, whom he has trapped in the bubble.
-While the hysteresis persists Meglos gets the Gaztaks to take him to Tigella, and infiltrates the city in his new identity.
-Zastor greets “the Doctor” warmly as an old friend, asking him to examine the Dodecahedron, but others are less sure, especially Lexa.
+He has summoned a band of space pirates called Gaztaks to help him steal the Dodecahedron back from Tigella, as it is a powerful Zolfa-Thuran energy source.
+Meglos takes over the body of an Earthling and changes to the form of the Doctor to infiltrate the Tigellan city.

-The Doctor and Romana break out of the loop by throwing it out of phase, and land on Tigella in the middle of the hostile jungle.
-As the Doctor heads off to find Zastor, Romana stumbles across dangerous vegetation – deadly bell plants – and then the Gaztaks, waiting patiently for Meglos to return to their spaceship.
+The Doctor and Romana break out of the time loop, and land on Tigella in the middle of the hostile jungle.
+As the Doctor heads off to find Zastor, Romana stumbles across dangerous vegetation and then the Gaztaks, waiting for Meglos by their spaceship.
 She gives them the slip and heads off to the city.